 Contracts effective July 1, 1999 were executed by AFSCME, Pennsylvania Social Services Union and most other employee unions that provide for 13.0 percent salary increases over a four-year period ending on June 30, 2003.

-Table 4 on the following page presents the number of approved and filled positions under the Governor's jurisdiction for the period 1997 through 2001.
+Table 4 presents the number of approved and filled positions under the Governor's jurisdiction for the period 1998 through 2002.

-Table 4 Filled Salaried Positions and Employees Under the Governor's Jurisdiction 1997-2001
+Table 4 Filled Salaried Positions and Employees Under the Governor's Jurisdiction 1998-2002